whitecr0wz/whitecr0wz.github.io/_posts/2021-02-01-Alignments-on-windows-registers.md

 In order to execute shellcode within a stack, the payload will have to work directly with a register pointing to its address.
 For example, msfvenom always includes 6 additional bytes within all generated payloads, whose function is to align a register, so the rest can work with such.
 However, not all softwares may accept such characters, issue which brings us to this post!

-## The application

-In order to perform this technique practically, i will use as an example the RM Downloader application, which i made a post about [here](https://whitecr0wz.github.io/posts/RM-Downloader-SEH/).

-I would like to remark that i won't be explaining the usual steps to perform a Stack Buffer Overflow/SEH Overwrite, as i have done such in previous posts/findings.
-Instead, i will be focusing the technique regarding alignments.
-I strongly recommend to follow the [post](https://whitecr0wz.github.io/posts/RM-Downloader-SEH/) regarding the application, so that in case you would like to replicate what was shown here won't be a hassle.

 # Stack Overflows

 To begin with an easy practice, it will be shown how a JMP/CALL/PUSH ESP instruction does everything that was done previously, by overwriting the EIP value, as it automatically aligns the ESP value with the previous one, doing the entire work for us!